Mquinn960/sign-language-help/README.md

 ## 2. Training the SVM recognition kernel using the [Offline Trainer](https://github.com/Mquinn960/offline-trainer)

-This stage involves ingesting your training and testing data to train an SVM kernel and produce an output file which can be used with the [Sign Language (App)](https://github.com/Mquinn960/sign-language) in order to make predictions in real time.
-Performance and accuracy data on any available test images will also be produced during this stage.
+This phase involves ingesting your training and testing data to train an SVM kernel and produce an output file which can be used with the [Sign Language (App)](https://github.com/Mquinn960/sign-language) in order to make predictions in real time.
+Performance and accuracy data on any available test images will also be produced during this phase.

 1. Use Git to clone the [Offline Trainer](https://github.com/Mquinn960/offline-trainer) repository.
 2. Follow the ```README``` steps to ensure you have configured *IntelliJ IDEA* correctly and that you have resolved the project dependencies
 3. Edit the ```Main``` class in the ```src``` folder to configure some testing parameters:
-    * ```DATASETS_FOLDER``` - The folder created during stage 1 above containing your training datasets.
+    * ```DATASETS_FOLDER``` - The folder created during phase 1 above containing your training datasets.
 When using multiple datasets, an **example** folder structure is shown below:

 ```javascript
 /hand-datasets/